WoutVanAelPXL/mobile-frameworks-test-apps/README.md

 - take photos via the application
 - pick photos via the application
-- send documents and photos to the backend
+- pick document via the application
 - visualizing a PDF file
-- push notifications on the mobile device
+- push local notifications to the mobile device